Online Student Organizations

 Learn more about the Forbes School of Business & Technology Marketing Club at Ashford.

-The Ashford University Forbes School of Business and Technology SHRM Chapter is a virtual student Chapter of the Society for Human Resource Management (SHRM).
+The Ashford University Forbes School of Business & Technology Society for Human Resource Management (SHRM) Chapter is a virtual student Chapter of the Society for Human Resource Management (SHRM).
 SHRM is the world's largest association committed to human resource management.
 The AU FSBT SHRM Chapter extends free membership to AU alumni and current students from all degree programs interested in the field of HRM with a primary focus on the needs of our graduate students.
 As a virtual organization, the Chapter uses technology to facilitate educational webinars and networking opportunities.

 - Experience the “real world” of human resources through interaction with HR practitioners.